JuliaIPU/IPUToolkit.jl/README.md

 This step will compile a wrapper around the Poplar SDK that can be used by Julia.
 It will take a while, without printing an update to screen, hold on.

-### Notes about build script

-The build script uses the package [`Clang.jl`](https://github.com/JuliaInterop/Clang.jl) to automatically parse the headers of the Poplar SDK and generate a C++ file which is then compiled with [`CxxWrap.jl`](https://github.com/JuliaInterop/CxxWrap.jl), to be able to call the C++ methods in the SDK from Julia.

-Currently the build script works correctly only with the minor version of Julia v1.6 (more specifically, it requires `Clang.jl` v0.14, which is coupled to Julia v1.6 only), see issue [#6](https://github.com/giordano/julia-ipu/issues/6) for more details.
-This means that if you want to use Julia v1.7+, you need first to run with Julia v1.6 the build script for the Poplar SDK version you want to use.
-When issue #6 will be fixed, this double pass will not be needed anymore.

 ## Usage

 The package is called IPUToolkit because it provides different tools to interface the IPU from Julia: